peter279k/simple-container/README.md

 ## Introduction

-This is abou the simple container to help developers to understand how the Reflection works.
+This is about the simple container to help developers to understand how the Reflection works.

 ## Usage

-Firstly, you have to specify a clas that you want to inject.
+Firstly, you have to specify a class that you want to inject.

 For example, we assume that you want to inject following `Profile` class: